Reindeer Contracting CWD

 Norway and the greater Scandinavian region are experiencing some of the highest rates of neurodegenerative disease in the world.
 The human epidemic is fueling a related epidemic among wildlife.
 Norway will slaughter hundreds of reindeer to tackle a mere symptom of a bigger problem.
-Mismanagement is pouring fuel on the fire in Norway and North America.
+Mismanagement is pouring fuel on the fire in Scandinavia and North America.

 As explained below, many forms of neurodegenerative disease are infectious and contagious.
 In fact, many are known as transmissible spongiform encephalopathy (TSE).
 The operative word is “transmissible.”
 Norway’s sick reindeer are canaries in a coal mine and we all should pay attention.